Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/04_Subscription Management Details.md

 ### 3. Payment Renewal and Follow up processing (Planned)

+Two different batch jobs.
 This batch job will process payments and follow up on any failed payments.

+#### Job 1: Payment Renewal creation

+#### Job 2: Payment Collection

+#### Job 3: Retry Failed Payments

 #### Job Responsibilities (To Be Implemented):
 1. Identify payments that are due for renewal